 At Heatherside Infant School our RE lessons strive to promote rich discussions drawing on skills learnt through our Philosophy for Children programme, promoting a high level of questioning and reflection.
 This enables children to gain an understanding of different beliefs, and it encourages the children to become respectful of others religious beliefs as well as encouraging them to develop their own beliefs, values and attitudes.
 We enable children to learn in an environment where they can develop their understanding and ask questions in a way that is respectful to others.

 The Living Difference syllabus is delivered through concepts and takes an enquiry based approach using concepts as a starting point.
+There are four Golden thread Concepts –Community, Belonging, Love and Special and these must be studied at least once in Key Stage 1 , with one a requirement that at least one golden thread concept is introduced in Year R .
 This approach allows us to build on the principles of Philosophy for Children which we use widely in our curriculum provision.
 Children are supported to explore concepts that are meaningful to them such as thankfulness, special, before considering the view point of other religions.

 Evidence of progress in religious education